Tampa Internet Crime Lawyer

 An internet crime is a criminal act that occurs while on the internet, through use of the internet, or by means of the internet.
-Due to the anonymity that the internet offers, many people have found that it is easy to commit crimes while on the web.
+Due to the anonymity it offers and the Web's wide influence on nearly all aspects of people's lives, internet-related crimes have increasingly been the focus of law enforcement and prosecutors nationwide.

 - Crimes against children